AriFordsham/GHCWiki/records/name-spacing.md

 See [Records](records) for the bigger picture.
 This is a proposal to solve the records name-spacing issue with simple name-spacing and simple type resolution.

 This approach is an attempt to port the records solution in [ Frege](http://code.google.com/p/frege/), a haskell-like language on the JVM.
 Please read Sections 3.2 (primary expressions) and 4.2.1 (Algebraic Data type Declaration - Constructors with labeled fields) of the [ Frege user manual](http://code.google.com/p/frege/downloads/detail?name=Language-411.pdf)
 Many thanks to the Frege author, Ingo Wechsung for explaining his implementation and exploring this implementation territory for us.

-The DDC language (again, very much like Haskell, but focused on better performance and predictability) puts forth a similar solution.
+The DDC language (again, very much like Haskell, but focused on better and more predictable performance) puts forth a similar solution.
 See the [ thesis](http://www.cse.unsw.edu.au/~benl/papers/thesis/lippmeier-impure-world.pdf) section 2.7 - 2.7.4 pages 115 - 119

 ## Better name spacing